-Part(i) in proposition 3 states that when the predictors have explanatory power for the endogenous regressors, their inclusion in SP-IV increases the effective strength of the instruments as measured by the concentration parameter, and conditioning on X{t-1} therefore decreases bias.
-Part(ii) in proposition 3 states that the effective instrument strength can increase also relative to 2SLS, depending on the persistence and predictability of the errors as well as on H. As the predictability of the endogenous variables diminishes with the forecast horizon H, the advantage of conditioning on lagged variables can be outweighed by the recency of z_t for Y_t in 2SLS.
-When K > 1, instrument strength depends on the entire eigenstructure of the first stage parameters (and that of $\Sigma{v_H^{\perp}}$), such that a fully general result is not readily available.
+Part(i) in Proposition 3 states that when the predictors have explanatory power for the endogenous regressors, their inclusion in SP-IV increases the effective strength of the instruments, as measured by the concentration parameter, and conditioning on X{t-1} therefore decreases bias.
+Part(ii) in Proposition 3 states that the effective instrument strength can also increase relative to 2SLS, depending on the persistence and predictability of the errors, as well as on H. As the predictability of the endogenous variables diminishes with the forecast horizon H, the advantage of conditioning on lagged variables can be outweighed by the recency of z_t for Y_t in 2SLS.
+When K > 1, instrument strength depends on the entire eigenstructure of the first stage parameters (and that of $\Sigma{v_H^{\perp}}$), making a fully general result not readily available.
 Intuitively, however, conditioning on X{t-1} should similarly strengthen the instruments when X{t-1} has explanatory power.

-In contrast to SP-IV, adding X{t-1} as additional regressors in both stages of 2SLS with z_t, \ldots, z{t-H+1} as instruments weakens identification and may introduce endogeneity.
+We emphasize that it is not possible to replicate the advantages of SP-IV by incorporating the controls X{t-1} in the single-equation 2SLS setting.
+First, adding X{t-1} as additional regressors in both stages of 2SLS with DL instruments weakens identification.
 As an extreme case, suppose conditioning on X{t-1} eliminates the influence of all past realizations of the structural shocks, ε_t , on Y_t and z_t .
-Including X{t-1} as additional regressors then implies only the contemporaneous instruments z_t remain relevant, since X{t-1} spans all lags of z_t ; by construction, all z{t-h} for h > 0 are uncorrelated with Y_t^{\perp} and are completely irrelevant as instruments.
+Including X{t-1} as additional regressors then implies that only the contemporaneous instruments z_t remain relevant, since X{t-1} spans all lags shocks and thus of z_t ; by construction, all z{t-h} for h > 0 are uncorrelated with Y_t^{\perp} and are completely irrelevant as instruments.
 Identification can no longer exploit information from the dynamic relationship between z_t and Y_t .
-Moreover, when $N_z < K$, dropping these lags results in underidentification.
-In less extreme cases, when X{t-1} does not span all past shocks, residualizing u_t with respect to X{t-1} subtracts some linear combination of the lags of all past shocks.
-Doing so will generally induce correlation with the lagged shocks that are spanned by X{t-1} , including those proxied by $z{t-1}, \ldots, z{t-H+1}$.
-Thus, lags of an instrument that were previously exogenous with respect to u_t may become endogenous if the shocks proxied by $z{t-1}, \ldots, z{t-H+1}$ partially determine the controls in X{t-1} .
+Moreover, when $N_z < K$, without information from the lags of z_t the model is under-identified.